CSCfi/smear-backend/README.md

 ## Deploying to OpenShift

+Create a secret named `smear-backend-db-secrets` containing the database settings (see `src/main/resources/application.properties`).

 The application can be deployed to OpenShift with `./mvnw clean package -Dquarkus.kubernetes.deploy=true`.
-This will build and push the image to the registy and then deploy the app.
+This will build and push the image to the registry, then deploy the app.

 To only build and push the image run `./mvnw clean package -Dquarkus.container-image.build=true`.